 Citizenship/permanent residency must be met at the time of appointment.

 Students review approved BTR project descriptions and contact the appropriate faculty member(s).
 Together, the student and faculty mentor develop a summer research project and construct a proposal to be submitted by the February deadline.
-Visit the funding page for examples of high quality funded applications.

 During the summer months between Years I and II, students engage in a 9-week research project and participate in a seminar series on core research topics, including the ethical conduct of research.
 (These didactic sessions will be open to all medical students, but required for BTR Program participants.)